-The delegation request submitted by Bryan D. Williams, respecting the use of an HSR Bus for the McMaster University Engineering Student's Bus Pull to raise funds for the Canadian Cystic Fibrosis Foundation, was approved for the August 10, 2015 meeting of GIC.
+That the delegation request submitted by Bryan D. Williams, respecting the use of an HSR Bus for the McMaster University Engineering Student's Bus Pull to raise funds for the Canadian Cystic Fibrosis Foundation, be approved for the August 10, 2015 meeting of GIC.